-The administrative salary and consultancy costs include the remuneration of the directors and the administrative staff and consultants employed in Brazil.
-The CEO, CFO and the Board are not currently drawing their remuneration in cash.
-Prior to commercial production, a proportion of salary costs were capitalised as part of the exploration project.
-These are now all being expensed which explains the increase.
+Personnel costs include the remuneration of the directors and the administrative staff in Brazil.
+The CEO and the Board are not currently drawing their remuneration in cash.
+Prior to commercial production in July 2018, a proportion of salary costs were capitalised as part of the exploration project.
+These are now all being expensed.

-Legal and professional
+Legal and professional and consultancy costs

-Legal and professional fees include legal, accountancy, audit related and regulatory costs.
-These expenses increased in the three months ended December 31, 2018 by \$29,000 compared to the same period last year and by \$62,000 for the twelve months.
-This is in line with expectations as regulatory costs increase.
+Legal and professional include legal, accountancy, audit related and regulatory costs.
+Consultancy costs are consultants employed in Brazil.
+These expenses increased in the three months ended March 31, 2019 by \$82,000 compared to the same period last year.
+This is due to an increase in compliance and regulatory costs following the increase in issued share capital and the commencement of commercial production in July 2018.

-Travel and investor relations expenses
+Services, travel and investor relations expenses

 Travel and investor relations expenses include international flights, travel within Brazil, public relations and attendance at trade shows and promotional costs.
-Investor relation expenses increased by \$3,000 on the same period last year and expenditure for the twelve months increased by \$159,000 as the group continues to promote the newly released product.
+Investor relation expenses increased by \$12,000 on the same period last year as the Group continues to market Super Greensand®.